 Club committees are charged with carrying out the annual and long-range goals of the club based on the five Avenues of Service.
 The president-elect, president, and immediate past president shall work together to ensure continuity of leadership and succession planning.
 While any member can nominate another member for the upcoming Board, the president-elect has a responsibility to recruit and nominate directors and work with the elected Directors in consultation with the committees' desires, for appointing committee chairs, and conducting planning meetings prior to the start of the year in office.
 When feasible, committee members shall be appointed to the same committee for three years to ensure consistency.
-It is recommended that the chair have previous experience as a member of the committee.
-The chair is responsible for the regular meetings and activities of the committee, supervises and coordinates its work, and reports to the respective Director and Board on all major committee activities and results.
+It is recommended that the chair have previous experience as a member of the committee, supervises and coordinates its work, and reports to the respective Director and Board on all major committee activities and results.